Skip to main content

 hint_map

-A bloblang map representing the hint for the mongo db command.
+A bloblang map representing the hint for the MongoDB command, expressed as extended JSON in canonical form.
 This map is optional and is used with all operations except insert-one.
 It is used to improve performance of finding the documents in the mongodb.

 Type: string